 I use this with clients.
-My fast paced leadership and team clients including those in United Nations hotspots especially appreciate it.
-I also use it before going into meetings and I have been using it a lot lately myself.
+My fast paced leadership and team clients including those in United Nations hotspots especially appreciate it, as they experience letting go for a minute of the weight of lives resting on their shoulders.
+Healthcare workers can benefit for the same reason.
+I also use it pre-meetings and I have been using it a lot lately myself.
 At the time of this video I was dealing with some website challenges in the middle of a launch of our mentor coaching program.
-This past week I practiced it extra frequently at the airport, flying home from being with my brother whose health is declining, when I felt like crying.
-You also may need to do some extra centering at times.
-Doctors recommend that you take a minute an hour to de-stress.
+This past week I practiced it extra frequently at the airport and flying home from being with my brother whose health is declining, when I felt like crying.
+You also may need or want to do some extra centering at times.
+Doctors recommend that you take a minute an hour to de-stress, as well as an hour a day.
+Don’t tell me you don’t have a minute an hour!

 If you sit at the computer a lot like I tend to, doctors recommend we get up, stretch, move around and let your eyes focus on something else.